corelan/EncFSGui/README.md

     - [ ] Save password to Keychain (if not saved already)
     - [ ] Change password (routine already exists) (& update Keychain if needed)
   - [ ] Implement 'Start application at login'
+  - [ ] Allow use of master password
   - [ ] Check how to launch as an icon and add as an option
     - [ ] Add context menu to icon, allow mount/unmount volumes
   - [ ] Implement overall error handling